advoid/advoid.net/faq.md

 <p>Yes, advoid is free.
 The software used is completely based on free and open source software.
 All code developed by us will be available at GitHub after the product release.</p>

+<h2>Can I buy a prebuilt advoid device somewhere?

+<p>Currently not.
+But we are planning build to order devices for "real" endusers.
+If advoid is in a productive state You will also be able to just buy preinstalled SD cards for just inserting them into a Raspberry Pi device.</p>

 <h2>Can I censor the Internet using advoid?</h2>

 <p>No! advoid is just a device in the network where the user decides to use it or not. advoid should not be used, and is not desigened, for censoring content. advoid is designed to avoid ads, malware and tracking sites.
 Sure, you can blacklist any site you want but the user still decides to use it or not.</p>